After Placement of Dental Implants

 Some bleeding or redness in the saliva is normal for 24 hours.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting firmly on a gauze pad placed on the bleeding wound for 20-30 minutes.
 If bleeding continues please call for further instructions.

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice pack, to the cheek in the area of surgery.
-Apply the ice for 20 minutes on and 20 minutes off for the first 48 hours.
+Apply the ice for 20 min on and 20 min off when you are awake, as often as possible, for the first 48 hours.

 Drink plenty of fluids.
 Avoid hot liquids.
 Soft foods with cool liquids should be eaten on the day of surgery.
 We also recommend avoiding caffeine and alcohol for the first 24 hours as these can lead to dehydration.
 Return to a normal diet as soon as possible unless otherwise directed.

 You should begin taking pain medication before the local anesthetic wears off.
-For moderate pain, 1 or 2 Tylenol or Extra Strength Tylenol may be taken every 3-4 hours.
-Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
-Ibuprofen, bought over the counter comes in 200 mg tablets: 2-3 tablets may be taken every 3-4 hours as needed for pain.
-For severe pain, the prescribed medication should be taken as directed.
-Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.
+The prescribed medication should be taken as directed.
+Do not take any pain medication that you are allergic to or have been instructed by your doctor not to take.

 If antibiotics are prescribed, be sure to take them as directed to help prevent infection.